ue22-p22/web/notebooks/32-builtin-types.md

 try it out within the browser's console:
 try to run `console.log(document)` or any other JS object
 and observe that you can navigate the inner structure of the object
-rather a flat text representation that traditional languages have used us to
+rather than a flat text representation that traditional languages have used us to

 </div>